DenchiSoft/VTubeStudio/Events/README.md

 ## Model moved/resized/rotated

 An event that is triggered every time a model is moved, resized or rotated.
-This will also be triggered right after subscribing, so it will send you the current position/scale/rotation of the currently loaded model the moment you subscribe (unless no model is loaded) and then send the current position in every frame when there's a change.
+This will also be triggered right after subscribing, so it will send you the current position/scale/rotation of the currently loaded model the moment you subscribe (unless no model is loaded) and then send the current position/scale/rotation in every frame when there's a change.

 **`CONFIG`**
 ```json